intel-analytics/ipex-llm/docs/docs/APIdocs/Losses.md

 ```

 Creates a criterion that optimizes a two-class classification hinge loss (margin-based loss) between input x (a Tensor of dimension 1) and output y.
- * @param margin if unspecified, is by default 1.
+ * `margin` if unspecified, is by default 1.
- * @param sizeAverage whether to average the loss, is by default true
+ * `sizeAverage` whether to average the loss, is by default true

 **Scala example:**
 ```scala